Birth Control Guide

 - Are there health benefits to certain types of birth control that might be of value?

-All of these questions, and more, should be considered before making a final determination on birth control choice.
+Before making a final determination on birth control choice, speak with your healthcare provider.
 It is important to remember that for many types of birth control, the effectiveness is dependent upon how well you use it.

 Prevention of Sexually Transmitted Diseases